JohnathanGlasgow/FirebasePokerApp/README.md

     npm start

 ## Playing the game
+Choose a login option.
+Anonymous users are given a random name.

 Upon logging in, the Games dropdown will be open.
 Here you can create a new game or join an existing game.